Parental Involvement Policy

 - As far as possible our service is provided in a flexible way to meet the needs of parents without compromising the needs of children.

-- We provide sufficient opportunity for parents to share necessary information with [staff/me] and this is recorded and stored to protect confidentiality.
+- We provide sufficient opportunity for parents to share necessary information with staff and this is recorded and stored to protect confidentiality.

 - Where applicable, our key persons work with parents to carry out an agreed plan to support special educational needs.

-- Where applicable, work with parents to carry out any agreed tasks where a Protection Plan is in place for a child.
+- Where applicable, our key persons work with parents to carry out any agreed tasks where a Protection Plan is in place for a child.

 - We involve parents in the shared record keeping about their children – either formally or informally – and ensure parents have access to their children’s written developmental records.